tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Mocha

 Mocha is a testing framework that allows you to organize and run testcases on JavaScript that runs in a Node.js.
-Mocha runs in a browser and provides a number of features such as: browser support, asynchronous testing, test coverage reports, and use of any assertion library.
+Mocharuns in a browser and provides a number of features such as: browser support, asynchronous testing, test coveragereports, and use of any assertion library.

 ---